 Faculty members and managerial or professional employees are appointed to the UWC for terms of one year, which may be renewed.
-Student members are appointed to one- or two-year terms, depending on their availability and anticipated graduation dates.
-The chair is appointed to a three-year term.
-All members will be eligible for reappointment.
+Student Members are appointed to one- or two-year terms, depending on their availability and anticipated graduation dates.
+The UWC Chair is appointed to a three-year term.
+All Members are eligible for reappointment.